vedantyadu/spotify-controller/README.md

 - Build the Vite React app using `npm run build`.
 - Change all src or hrefs from `/` to `./` notation in `/dist/index.html` (Eg. `/assets/icon.ico` to `./assets/icon.ico`).
 - Package the electron app using `npx electron-packager . --overwrite --icon=./public/icon.ico`.

+## Limitation
+Presisting login using refresh token is not implemented in this version of the application.
+After 1 hour the user has to relogin into the application.